devgoel186/DSA-And-CP-Concepts/Coding Ninjas C++/HashMaps/README.md

 # HashMaps

+HashMaps can be implemented by using two integral components which form the basis of HashMaps:

+- HashCode
+- Compression Function

+In case of collisions while assigning values in our unordered / hashmap, we have to look into collision handling techniques.
+These techniques are :

+- Closed Hashing -> Make each element of our bucket list / map as a head pointer to a Linked List, and store our colliding elements in the Linked List.
+- Open Addressing -> Involves finding an alternate space for incoming entry using

+  - Linear Probing -> f(i) = i
+  - Quadratic Probing -> f(i) = i^2
+  - Double Hashing -> f(i) = i\*h'(a)

 HashMaps can be defined in a simple manner to be key-value pairs.
 HashMaps can be implemented in three ways: